eric-handley/seng-350/docs/prompts.md

 **Implementation-II**
 Branch: `feature/mcp-agent`
-- ChatGPT Prompts (conversation link: ):
+- ChatGPT Prompts (conversation link: https://chatgpt.com/share/690a9c3f-a85c-8009-b193-c3861a11f68b):
   - I want to add an MCP agent to my classroom booking app.
 What does this look like and how do I add it? + contents of mcp.qmd file
+  - How do I use the MCP server to book a room?
   - How should an MCP server work for my app?
 How should we be able to get the agent to perform actions on the website?

 - Cursor Prompts:
   - Please create MCP agent capability such that a user can simply prompt and have the MCP agent be able to complete a task for them
+  - What is the index.ts file used for for teh mcp-server?
+Why is that needed?
+What are the current limitations of the mcp-server and how can I expand on our functionality

 **Design-II**